 The University of Pittsburgh, through its School of Social Work, will implement the CWEB and CWEL programs using four key mechanisms.
 First, the University provides an undergraduate social work degree program in Pittsburgh and graduate social work degree programs in Pittsburgh, Bradford and Johnstown.
 The Bradford program is designed to be a child welfare specific program.
-Distance learning technologies are used to some extent in Johnstown and may be made available in Bradford and other locations.
+Distance learning/virtual technologies are used to some extent in the Johnstown and Bradford locations.
 These long-term degree programs are available on both full-time and part-time bases.
 Secondly, the University provides child welfare curriculum development assistance and support to other educational institutions in Pennsylvania approved by the Department and participating in both the CWEB and CWEL programs and assists the schools in offering child welfare content to their students.
-Thirdly, the University administers the reimbursement of salaries and fringe benefits to counties, reimbursement of tuition and fees to the participating educational institutions, and payment of fellowships and other allowable support for undergraduate and graduate students attending the University and child welfare education programs at other educational institutions in Pennsylvania approved by the Department. iii Undergraduate and graduate students will qualify for significantly different levels and types of support.
-Fourthly, the University will work with the Department in its efforts to strengthen public child welfare in Pennsylvania including, but not limited to, collaboration with such organizations as the Child Welfare League of America and the American Humane Association or such providers as Hornby Zeller Associates, Inc. This collaboration is seen most clearly in the integration of administration and programs with the Pennsylvania Child Welfare Resource Center.
+Thirdly, the University administers the reimbursement of salaries and fringe benefits to counties, reimbursement of tuition and fees to the participating educational institutions, and payment of fellowships and other allowable support for undergraduate and graduate students attending the University and child welfare education programs at other educational institutions in Pennsylvania approved by the Department.iii Undergraduate and graduate students will qualify for significantly different levels and types of support.
+Fourthly, the University will work with the Department in its efforts to strengthen public child welfare in Pennsylvania including, but not limited to, collaboration with such organizations as Casey Family Programs, the Center for the Study of Social Policy, the American Humane Association, National Child Welfare Workforce Institute, American Bar Association and the Capacity Building Center for States or such providers as Public Consulting Group and Deloitte.
+This collaboration is seen most clearly in the integration of administration and programs with the Pennsylvania Child Welfare Resource Center.